Razorbotz/Git_Intro/README.md

 ```

 This will download and merge the changes from the master branch in the origin remote repository.
-Because you downloaded the most recent version of the repository, there will most likely be nothing to update, so the command will return the response
+Because you downloaded the most recent version of the repository, there will most likely be nothing to update, so the command will return the response.

 ![Pull results](https://github.com/Razorbotz/Test/blob/pictures/pictures/Test_1.PNG)